yuka-an/SI_Hackathon_Problem_1343/README.md

 # SI Hackathon

+# Team - Binary Phantoms

 # Solution for Problem 1343

-# Team - Binary Phantoms
+- A simple fullstack website with ability to ask for an image of the leaf of a plant as an input to search for image recognition, the website has an api call for a machine learning model trained for image recognition on the dataset mentioned below.

 - Problem Screenshot: